k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ### Enrichment functions

-To work directly on the data in LU tables, only after they have been populated, you will need to use enrichment functions.
+To work directly on the data in the LU tables, AFTER they have been populated, you will need to use enrichment functions.
 These functions have specific properties and features as you will discover by reading the following articles:

 - [Enrichment function Overview](/articles/10_enrichment_function/01_enrichment_function_overview.md)
 - [Root functions & Enrichment functions differences](/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.md)